vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

     Both the **Northern** and **Central** helipads are inside the manoeuvring area and treated like a runway, requiring a takeoff and landing clearance from AF ADC.
 Helicopters operating on other surfaces outside the manoeuvring areas should be instructed to *"report airborne"*  or *"report on the ground"* so the controllers knows when they are active/no longer active in their airspace.

 ### Training Areas
 There are 2 designated helicopter training areas which can be used for helicopter training operations in ground effect and circuits.
-When the helicopter training area is active, this shall be reflected on the [ATIS](#helicopter-area).

 <figure markdown>
   ![Archerfield Helicopter Training Areas](img/YBAF-Helicopter-Areas.png){ width="600" }